-It is so important that you do not place unrealistic expectations on yourself that result in self-judgment and feelings of despair.
+It is so important that you do not place unrealistic expectations on yourself, resulting in self-judgment and feelings of despair.
 These expectations can easily turn into the baby blues and be confused with postpartum depression.
 If you suspect that you feel truly depressed, please check with your healthcare professional.

 Becoming a Mother in Times of Uncertainty is Even Harder

 Becoming a mother right now comes with a new set of challenges.
 Babies today are being born into a world with a lot of uncertainty as we all adapt our lives in the time of COVID-19.
 Many families may be experiencing job loss, food insecurity, changes in home situations, and even sickness in the family.
 There are a lot of stressors and unknowns.
 It is more important than ever for new moms to give themselves some grace.

 My baby was born just after 9/11 into a different world of uncertainty.
 I felt like the sadness of 9/11 took something away from the joy of my pregnancy and bringing home a new baby.
 I mourned for that loss as I tried to feel safe and provide safety for my new baby and my three-year-old.
 New moms right now need a lot of support from friends and family during this difficult time.
 Most of all, moms need to give themselves some love.
 These are not the conditions that parents expected when they decided to have a new baby and start a family.